5jt/jazz.q/docs/index.md

 ![Classic Jazz](./_classic-jazz.jpg)

 I wonder sometimes about my partner’s father.
 The first time we met he launched into a lively discussion of audio recording media: magnetic tape, vinyl and Bakelite discs.
 I did my best to keep up.
 But we manage to get along.
 I sent him a wax cylinder for an Edison phonograph I’d found in a store in a small Texas town.
 And he sent me 736 WAV files from sixty five LPs of jazz classics.
 A feast for my Apple Music library.
-But Apple Music needs a little help identifying artsits and song names.
+But Apple Music needs a little help identifying artists and song names.

 ```txt
 ❯ ls /Volumes/Terry/downloads/wavs